14 Powerful Frugal Living Tips Average Middle-Class Americans Need To Start Doing Right Away

 Eliminate Unnecessary Expenses

-Technology has made shopping much easier and more accessible.
-You can find anything at the touch of a button, which can lead to impulse buying.
-Determine if what you intend to purchase is a need or want will help you reduce impulse purchases.
+Determining if what you intend to purchase is a need or a want will help you reduce impulse purchases.
 You can also participate in a no-buy or no-spend challenge each month to find out where you’ve wasted money.

 Fix Broken Items Before Replacing